-One of the best features of Spark is the ability to sort and group your incoming emails by type.
-It groups all newsletters together, making it easy to delete them all at once with a simple swipe gesture while keeping important and personal emails separate.
+Spark is a personal favorite of a few iMore staffers for staying on top of email instead of drowning in it.
+One of its best features is how it can sort and group your incoming emails by type.
+It groups all newsletters together, for example, making it easy to delete them all at once with a simple swipe gesture while keeping important and personal emails separate.

-There is support for multiple email accounts, and each one can receive "Smart" notifications, which mute strangers and automated emails, while letting you know about messages with higher priority.
-You can even pin emails you don't want to lose, snooze them for later, and even send "quick replies," such as "thanks," with a single tap.
+There is support for multiple email accounts, and each one can receive smart notifications, which mute strangers and automated emails while letting you know about messages with higher priority.
+You can even pin emails you don't want to lose, snooze them for later, and even send quick replies, such as "thanks," with a single tap.

 If you are looking for a professional email solution for your iPhone or iPad, then Outlook is a great option.

-The coolest feature with Edison is the fact that you can unsubscribe from annoying newsletters with one tap.
+With Edison, you'll have support for multiple email accounts.
+It works with Gmail, Hotmail, iCloud, Yahoo, Outlook, Exchange, AOL, IMAP, and more.
+The coolest feature with Edison, however, is how you can unsubscribe from annoying newsletters with one tap.
 If you do a lot of traveling, Edison displays travel notifications and trip info on a single screen.
-This way, you'll find your itinerary in one place without having to search for flight and hotel info one-by-one.
+This way, you'll find your itinerary in one place without having to search for flight and hotel info one by one.

-Edison even takes cues from Spark and other email apps with features like Smart notifications, quick replies, bulk delete, thread views, snooze, and more.
+Edison even takes cues from Spark and other email apps with features like smart notifications, quick replies, bulk delete, thread views, snooze, and more.
 If you are looking to take back control of your inbox, Edison is a great app to help you do it.

 There is a lot to love about the official Gmail app, and it's definitely one you should be using if Gmail is your primary email account.